dragoi75/jetbrains-fernflower/EXPLANATION.md

 ## Added tests
 To ensure that the changes made to the code work as expected, tests were added to the [RecordTest](./test/org/jetbrains/java/decompiler/RecordTest.java) class.
 All test originally found in `SimpleClassesTest` that included a `record` were duplicated and adapted to match the new expected outcome.
+All test named `testRecord*` were adapted to match the new expected outcome.
+The new tests are named `testRecord*NoBody`.
+There are 4 other test that use files that contain `record`, but unfortunately, I was unable to compile into bytecode.
+This might be due to the Java version I am using, or some other issues.
+I considered fixing this out of the scope of the task, but I would be happy to investigate further if needed.

 Without the -hrb option, all original test pass.

+I additionally wanted to test a record declared inside a class, but this is only supported in Java 16 and I believe FernFlower only supports up to Java 15.
+Even without my modification, the decompiled file is not correct (i.e. is missing the nested record altogether).